nptr/SolarSystemSimulation/README.md

 # Solar System Simulation

-"Solar System Simulation", despite the name, is not really a simulation, but only animated and serves me as computer graphics playground.
+"Solar System Simulation", despite the name, is not really a physics simulation but only animated and serves me as computer graphics playground.
 It started as university project with fixed pipeline OpenGL which I evolved further in the course and later in my free time.<br>

 ![Some Snapshots](https://user-images.githubusercontent.com/5485569/96901273-57c1d180-1493-11eb-8456-9f4e84456c9b.png)

-Now it features a variety of things:
+Now it uses the programmable pipeline (OpenGL 3.3) and features a variety of things:
-+ Programmable Pipeline (w/ OpenGL 3.3)
 + Variance Shadow Mapping (VSM)
-+ Point-, Spot- and Directional Lights (all with VSM)
++ Point-, Spot- and Directional Lights
 + Phong Reflection Model
 + Normal & Specular Mapping
 + Discrete Level-of-Detail
 + Multisample Anti-Aliasing
 + Glow Effects using Gaussian Blur
-+ Correct Transparency
++ Correct Transparency (disabled)
 + Ray-Sphere Intersection
 + Sky "Box" without geometry
 + Gamma Awareness

+Sizes and distances are not to scale obviously.
+Orbital period, orbital inclination and axial tilt should be more or less.

 ## Usage
 | Action           | Keys        |